-Characterized by invasive thoughts that lead to uneasiness, suspicion, fear or worry combined with repetitive behaviors aimed at reducing anxiety is the disorder known as obsessive-compulsive disorder (OCD).
+Characterized by invasive thoughts that lead to uneasiness, suspicion, fear, or worry combined with repetitive behaviors aimed at reducing anxiety is the disorder known as obsessive-compulsive disorder (OCD).
 Diagnosed just as often as asthma and diabetes and ranked as the fourth most common mental disorder, OCD affects nearly one in every 50 adults in the United States.
+Fortunately, there is obsessive compulsive disorder treatment for those affected.

 With studies showing roughly one-third to one-half of adults with OCD reporting a childhood onset of the disorder, it affects men, women, children and adults.
 OCD is periodically accompanied by an eating disorder or other anxiety disorders as well as depression.